jeju2486/GWAS-GOLD/README.md

 warning
 1. This is currently only runable under ARC server (#todo-list learn conda to make it runable generally)
-2. This assumes there are pyseer and unitig-caller downloaded properly under $DATA/myenv.
+2. This assumes there is unitig-caller downloaded properly under $DATA/myenv.
 The directory can be changed.

 # Usage